Major Buddhist Holidays & Festivals of Tibetan Buddhism

 Tibet Monastery Vacation

-Tibet is a holy land dotted with sacred monasteries and temples.
-To have a monastery vacation in Tibet, you can enjoy magnificent monasteries with different styles and feel pilgrims' devoted spirits. ...
+Surrounded by snow-capped mountains or built on lofty mountains, Tibetan monasteries and temples have a unique beauty.
+To have a monastery vacation in Tibet, you can enjoy magnificent monasteries with different styles and feel pilgrims' devoted spirits.

 China Tibet Vacations